 Get exclusive member benefits & effect social change.
 Join Today

 A barium enema is a type of X-ray imaging test that allows doctors to examine your lower intestinal tract.
 It involves delivering a contrast solution that contains the metallic element barium into your rectum while a technician takes X-ray images of the area.
-The barium solution will be delivered using an enema — a process in which a doctor pushes a liquid into your rectum through your anus.
+The barium solution will be delivered using an enema — a process in which your doctor pushes a liquid into your rectum through your anus.

 The barium solution helps to improve the quality of the X-ray images by highlighting certain areas of tissue.
 The X-ray used in this procedure is known as fluoroscopy.
 It allows the radiologist to see your internal organs in motion by tracking the flow of the barium solution through your intestinal tract.